'Concerning' rise in unprotected sex among teenagers – DW – 08/30/2024

 "Age-appropriate comprehensive sexuality education remains neglected in many countries, and where it is available, it has increasingly come under attack on the false premise that sex education encourages sexual behavior," Kluge said in a media statement.

-The study authors call for new reproductive health services and sexuality education without any so-called "gatekeeping measures" so that teenagers get unhindered access to available support.
+The study's authors call for new reproductive health services and sex education without any so-called "gatekeeping measures" so that teenagers get unhindered access to available support.

 Up to 61% of teenagers not using contraception

-The study surveyed over 242,000 teenagers aged 15 years old.
-It spanned 42 countries and regions in Europe, Central Asia and Canada.
+The study surveyed over 242,000 15-year-old teenagers in 42 countries and regions in Europe, Central Asia and Canada.

 Across Europe, an average of one in five boys and one in seven girls reported having had sex.